-- 6. The major aspects of the local government provisional settlement for 2020/21 as they affect 2021/22, 2022/23, 2023/24 and 2024/25: - The Government's intention to phase out Revenue Support Grant by 2021 - The level of Council Tax increase (excluding any social care) beyond which a referendum is required has been reduced to 2% (from 3% in 2019/20) for 2020/21 - The calculation of Core Spending Power - Continuation of New Homes Bonus but with changes.
+- 6. The major aspects of the local government provisional settlement for 2021/22 as they affect 2022/23, 2023/24, 2024/25 and 2025/26: - The Government's intention to phase out Revenue Support Grant by 2022 - The level of Council Tax increase (excluding any social care) beyond which a referendum is required to remain at 2% for 2021/22 (2% in 2020/21 also) - The calculation of Core Spending Power - Continuation of New Homes Bonus but with changes.
 From 2017/18 the Government introduced a baseline for housing growth, 0.4% of a Council's band D equivalent properties, which will be deducted from the grant calculation each year.
-The provisional settlement confirms this also applies to 2020/21.
-However, now the payment for 2020/21 will not attract legacy payments and therefore will be for one year only.
-It is likely the scheme won't exist in its current form from 2021/22, as it is being reviewed as part of the spending and fair funding review.
-This Council budgets for existing legacy payments and any new payments that are confirmed.
-Any future change by Government to reduce the amount or scope of legacy payments will cause a direct loss of income to the Council from the scheme of up to a total of £680k over the 2 years of 2021/22 and 2022/23. - Delay of the Spending Review and Fair Funding Review.
+The scheme was amended in 2020/21 in that the grant allocation will be for one year only and will not attract any legacy payments.
+The scheme remains the same for 2021/22.
+It is likely the scheme won't exist in its current form from 2023/24, as it is being reviewed as part of the spending and fair funding review. - Delay of the Spending Review and Fair Funding Review.
 The Government is currently in the process of reviewing the components of the business rates retention system, both individually and in aggregate, and the role they can play in providing a strong incentive for local authorities to grow the business rates in their area while minimising complexity.
-This was originally planned to be implemented in 2020/21 but has been delayed a year.
-This reform of the system fits with the Government's aim to introduce 75% business rate retention in 2021, in a way that is fiscally neutral for the sector. - Confirmation of the Lancashire Pool reverting to the 50% business rates pooling arrangements, after the end of the one-year only 75% Business Rates Pilots for 2019/20. - 7.
-The final local government finance settlement is expected to be announced in February 2020.
+This was originally planned to be implemented in 2020/21 but has been delayed to 2023/24 due to the Covid-19 pandemic. - Confirmation of the Lancashire Pool continuing under the 50% business rates pooling arrangements, as per 2020/21. - 7.
+The final local government finance settlement is expected to be announced in February 2021.